Tek-User/CMM-Arm/README.md

 So, we need to be able to zero the system regarding the exact length of each part of the system, and the exact angular position of them.
 I THINK that a bunch of measurements of a standard item could be be used in simultaneous equations to solve for lengths and rotations of each part.
 However, when I tried to grapple with that problem, my brain instantly started to fry.
 I hope that someone out there can solve this conundrum.
 I believe that a maybe an 8x8 matrix can be used to solve for starting points (zero positions and lengths).
 But it is beyond me to solve it, or even verify that the general mathematical solution is correct!

+With the new arm section designs, the accuracy seems acceptable with no calibration other than a simple zero-ing the elbow and wrist encoders.
+I will investigate if it is feasible/useful to try to calibrate the arm section lengths beyond assuming the precise length is as designed.

 AN ITEM LEFT TO DO:
 Write a PC program (portable to other platforms) to record the ascii XYZ readings coming from the Arduino and save it to a file on the PC.
 In addition it should show the point cloud in real-time as the data is being generated so we can be sure tht we have mapped all the required surface of the object.
 Java or Python might be reasonable programming languages for an open source programming environment.
 I have some experience with Java, and no experience with Python.
+I have started the project in Jave.
+It hsa been a while since I used it, and it is a bit of a learning curve to get off the ground.
+I am using the NetBeans IDE for the project.

 POST PROCESSING: